pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

 Next is to give the apple a costume.
+The media library has a bundle of cartoon fruit which includes some apples.

 {{< learner-task >}}

-Add the `"apple.png"` costume from the media library to this new sprite.
+Add the _Cartoon fruit_ bundle of images from the media library to this new sprite.
+The first costume in the bundle is an apple.

 {{< learner-task-help >}}

-{{< jr-commit give-Apple-costume add-medialib-appearance ["apple.png"] >}}
+{{< jr-commit give-Apple-costumes add-medialib-appearances-entry ["Cartoon fruit"] >}}

 {{< /learner-task >}}